 Maybe you've run a marathon and are looking for your next challenge.
 Or, maybe you heard that someone ran a 200-mile race and thought it was a typo.
 (Nope!
 Races this long actually exist.)

-Whatever the case, you probably want to know what it takes to train for an ultramarathon: from the basics— what is an ultramarathon, exactly? — to the nitty-gritty of how to choose a training plan.
+Whatever the case, you probably want to know what it takes to train for an ultramarathon (often referred to as just an ultra): from the basics— what is an ultramarathon, exactly? — to the nitty-gritty of how to choose a training plan.

-Consider this your pre-training training plan to prepare you for the challenge of choosing and preparing for your first ultra.
+Consider this your pre-training training plan to get you ready for the challenge of choosing and preparing for your first ultra.
 Because ultramarathons are more approachable than you might think.

 What Is an Ultramarathon?

-An ultramarathon — often referred to as just an ultra — isn't one set distance.
-It's simply any race longer than a marathon.
+How long is an ultramarathon?
+An ultramarathon distance isn't one set number of miles.
+It's simply any race longer than a marathon (which is 26.2 miles).
 So, technically, a 26.3-mile race would be considered an ultramarathon.

 Because of this, one runner could complete an ultra that is 50 miles, while another may have finished a 100-mile race.
 The large span between ultra distances makes it almost impossible to use a cookie-cutter training plan, but there are some aspects that hold true no matter how long of an ultra you plan on running.